-The Columba 2024 drill program, plans for 20,000 meters of drilling, which is part of a staged 50,000 meters of drilling.
-A total of 3,000 meters was completed in 2023.
-The Company commenced a 5,000 meter drill program in early April 3, 2024, with the closing of the offering on April 25, 2024, the Company expanded the program to 20,000 meters during 2024, with a budget of \$6,000,000 related to drilling.
-The drilling program will focus on continued step out drilling to expand on the wide high grade intercepts on the D Vein with targets on other veins such as the B, J and other Veins planned.
+The Columba 2024 drill program, planned for 20,000 meters of drilling, which is part of a staged 50,000 meters of drilling.
+The 20,000 meter program is now complete and the Company subject to financing, is planning the next stage of its aforementioned 50,000 meter drill program.
+The drilling program will continue step out drilling to expand on the wide high grade intercepts on the D Vein with targets on other veins such as the B, J and other Veins planned.